robertrottermann/erp-workbench/README.md

     bin/help
 ```
 After having executed the above commands and opened a new bash terminal
-(you created a new alias, that is only active when freshly loaded)
+(you created a new alias, that is only active when loaded while opening a terminal)

 the command: